laboshinl/docker-elk-ecs/README.md

 * ecs_task_definition_family
 * ecs_task_definition_version

-##Testing grok rules is easier -- just drop your log files into ./logs and logstash will slurp them up.
+##Testing grok rules is easier

+1. just drop your log files into ./logs and logstash will slurp them up.
+2. Edit the logstash.conf file, and logstash will reload it
+3. `make run` starts it up, feeds logs/initial-input.log into logstash, and opens Kibana in a browser

 # Configuring Your Logstash indexer